fanoframework/fanoframework.github.io/dispatcher/index.md

 - `env`, CGI environment variable that is given by web server.
 Read [CGI Environment](/environment) for more information.
 - `stdIn`, object which capable of reading STDIN

-Fano Framework will pass instance of CGI environment and IStdIn instance based on protocol that your application use, for example, CGI or FastCGI.
+Fano Framework will pass instance of CGI environment and `IStdIn` instance based on protocol that your application use.
+For example, using CGI or FastCGI protocol, will result different `IStdin` implementation.
+However, this should be transparent to developer.

 ## Built-in Dispatcher implementation